-Make sure you don't fall below standard, because you could lose your search placement benefits, may have selling limits placed on your account, and could be restricted from selling on the site.
-If your rating is below standard in any category, then your overall seller status is below standard.
+Make sure you don't fall below the minimum standards, because you could lose any search placement benefits, may have selling limits placed on your account, and could be restricted from selling on the site.
+If your rating is below standard in any category, then your overall seller status is Below Standard.

 Underneath your seller level status, you can drill down to each of the sections that are taken into account to evaluate your seller level.

-In the detailed seller ratings section, you'll see an overview of your performance for each detailed seller ratings category (Item as described, Communication, Postage time and Postage and handling charges).
+Until 20 August 2014, you'll also see the detailed seller ratings section in your dashboard, with an overview of your performance for each detailed seller ratings category (Item as described, Communication, Postage time and Postage and handling charges).
 You'll see:

 Your percentage of low ratings (1s and 2s) in each category

-Your 12-month average if you've had fewer than 400 transactions over the previous 3 calendar months
+Your 12-month average if you've had fewer than 400 transactions over the previous three calendar months

 For 3-month and 12-month periods, detailed seller ratings include: